Project: ERAPave PP

 Funder: STA - Swedish Transport Administration (Trafikverket)

-Partners: Swedish Transport Administrator (STA), Norwegian Road Authorities (NRA), Norwegian University of Science and Technology (NTNU).
+Partners: Swedish Transport Administrator (STA), Norwegian Public Roads Administration (NPRA), Norwegian University of Science and Technology (NTNU) and ViaNova

 Project website: Pavement design models for roads